 We take iconic styles of jacket and re-make them using the best materials that we can find.
 Our jackets are made to order, just three times a year.
 It's our way of making sure we create no waste.

 All jackets are currently sold out.
-Visit the Archive to see Batch No.1 - Batch No.3, click here for Batch No.4, or keep reading to learn more.
+Visit the Archive to see everything we've made, or keep reading to learn more.

 Before we tell you about jackets, it’s probably worth setting the scene so you know where Paynter came from.

 Huw and I met in 2018, at a workshop in London.
 My boss was on the workshop and felt ill, so I said I’d cycle over and take notes.
 For some reason I’ll never know, I walked in and gave Huw a hug.
 We’d never met before...
 Good energy?!